 What parents need to know

-Parents need to know that this cute family comedy features football violence and pratfalls.
+Parents need to know that The Game Plan is a cute family comedy that features football violence and pratfalls.
 Lots of people, including young girls, fall and only get minor injuries, and a parent's death is addressed.
 Peyton runs away to find her father and ends up in some very mildly perilous situations (being left alone at a club, etc.).
 It's worth noting that although the film makes fun of the insane commercialism of football, it also mentions more than a dozen products, and plugs the Disney Channel and Elvis movies.

 What's the story?